KK3003/2D_Game_2/README.md

   * Spritesheet - To create character sprites and UI sprites configurable for the project
   * Animator - To create player animations and enemy animations
   * DOTween - To create UI animations
+  * Object Pooling - Used for player bullet shooting mechanism to improve performance